Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 The parameters are shown as enclosed in ``< >`` if they're required, or ``[ ]`` if optional.
-As an example, the ban command will show this in the help message, considering your prefix is ``!``:
+As an example, the ban command will show this in the help message, assuming your prefix is ``!``:
 ``Syntax: !ban <user> [days] [reason]``